iholloma/crdh/_essays/v01-15-notes-on-the-future-of-virginia.md

 law under George Wythe and joined the Virginia Bar.
 Like Jefferson, Short served on Virginia's Executive Council---a prestigious appointment that might have served as a stepping-stone to higher office.
-Yet, unlike Jefferson, Short chose a path that took him out of state and -- for more than two decades---out of country.
+Yet, unlike Jefferson, Short chose a path that took him out of state and---for more than two decades---out of country.
 In 1784, he sold his slaves, which he had inherited from his father, left the Commonwealth of Virginia---never to settle there again---and moved to Paris to serve as